allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 ```

 The script takes as parameters: the number of queries, and the name of the collection that we want to search.
 I
-generated a million queries (it may take some time depending on your hardware, so you can start with lower amount of queries):
+generated a million queries (it may take some time depending on your hardware, so you can start with a lower amount of
+queries):

 ```shell
 ./gen-find.sh 1000000 coll-ts